 How do I find an internship or co-op?

-Co-ops and internships are available to School of Business and Economics students in a variety of fields and business settings.
+Co-ops and internships are available to College of Business students in a variety of fields and business settings.
 Internship opportunities are emailed out to students as applicable.
 Student can also contact Career Services and attend the Career Fair each fall and spring to apply for internship opportunities.
 To learn more about finding and applying for co-ops or internship that suit you, contact Jodie Filpus-Paakola.

 Where do our students get internships and co-ops?